s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 # Lightning Network 101

 The Lightning Network (LN) is a layer-two protocol for fast bitcoin payments.
 It is considered the major scaling solution for Bitcoin.
-As of December 2021, is consists of nearly 17 thousand nodes and nearly 78 thousand payment channels.
+As of January 2022, is consists of 17 thousand nodes and 79 thousand payment channels.

 A payment channel is a cryptographic protocol for off-chain bitcoin payments between two parties.
 A useful mental model to visualize a channel is "beads on a string".
 The beads cannot leave the string, they can only move back and forth.